 Who’s that creepy little guy wandering around your backyard in the dark?
 If you live on the coast of New Zealand or the south shore of Australia, then it’s probably the world’s smallest penguin.
-Appropriately named the Little Penguin (Eudyptula minor novaehollandia) it stands only one foot tall and couldn’t even reach high enough to peck you in the kneecap.
+Appropriately named the Little Penguin (Eudyptula minor novaehollandia), but also known as fairy penguin or blue penguin, it stands only one foot tall and couldn’t even reach high enough to peck you in the kneecap.

 Compare that to the world’s biggest penguin, the Emperor, who is four times as tall, and you will see that this guy is truly a shrimp among his penguin cousins.